 Phase I Trials

 The first stage in testing new and innovative drugs for the use in humans is called Phase I clinical research trials.
-Phase I trials test the new drugs for toxicity, dosage and safety for use in humans.
+During this phase of the clinical trial, new drugs are tested for toxicity, dosage and safety for use in humans.
 Phase I clinical research is conducted on an inpatient basis and can go for a duration of a few months to many years.

 Who Participates in Phase I Research?